chrimaho/powerbi-helpers/README.md

 >        Source
 >    ```

+## Function Documentation

+I've tried to document some functions (like, for example, [`fun_AddPrimaryKeyFromListOfColumns.pq`](/PowerQuery/Functions/Tables/fun_AddPrimaryKeyFromListOfColumns.pq)).
+However, adding function docs in PowerQuery is (quite frankly) very messy... for more info, see [here](https://docs.microsoft.com/en-us/power-query/handlingdocumentation) and [here](https://bengribaudo.com/blog/2021/03/17/5523/power-query-m-primer-part20-metadata).
+It's on my to-do list to add some helpful docs for each function, plus some examples of how to implement them.
+But I haven't quite found the time for this just yet.
+Any help from the Open Source Community would be fantastic! 😁

 ## Other Repo's

 The [`Repos/`](Repos/) directory contains a lot of sub-modules from other Repo's available on the internet.
 These are only small few of the ones that are available on line.
 And there's soooo much good stuff in there! 👍 Enjoy!